vitalif/vitastor/README.md

   with lazy fsync, but prepare for inferior single-thread latency.
 - Get a fast network (at least 10 Gbit/s).
 - Disable CPU powersaving: `cpupower idle-set -D 0 && cpupower frequency-set -g performance`.
-- Install etcd with `--max-txn-ops=100000 --auto-compaction-retention=10 --auto-compaction-mode=revision` options.
+- Start etcd with `--max-txn-ops=100000 --auto-compaction-retention=10 --auto-compaction-mode=revision` options.
 - Create global configuration in etcd: `etcdctl put /vitastor/config/global '{"immediate_commit":"all"}'` (if all your drives have capacitors).
 - Create pool configuration in etcd: `etcdctl put /vitastor/config/pools '{"1":{"name":"testpool","scheme":"replicated","pg_size":2,"pg_minsize":1,"pg_count":256,"failure_domain":"host"}}'`.
-- Calculate offsets for your drives with `node ./mon/simple-offsets.js /dev/sdX`.
+- Calculate offsets for your drives with `node ./mon/simple-offsets.js --device /dev/sdX`.
 - Make systemd units for your OSDs.
 Look at `./mon/make-units.sh` for example.
   Notable configuration variables from the example:
   - `disable_data_fsync 1` - only safe with server-grade drives with capacitors.